marcosmlr/lstm_covid/README.rst

 LSTM COVID-19
 ========================

-This project contains an application source code to predict daily cases of COVID-19 using Long Short-Term Models.
+This project contains an application source code to predict daily cases of COVID-19 using Long Short-Term Memory network models.
 Basically, the package has a main module (core) and submodules (lstm_covid and forecasting) with functions to tuning models and predict daily cases using time series data of COVID pandemic.

 Release Notes
 -------------